Insurgency: Sandstorm Beta 2 is live. We’ve gathered all the details we know about it and the previous tester in one place.

 What kind of content can we expect in the Insurgency: Sandstorm betas?

-For Insurgency: Sandstorm Beta 1, you’re looking at four game modes playable on three of the game’s maps.
-These are Firefight, Push, Checkpoint, and Skirmish.
+For Insurgency: Sandstorm Beta 1, players were given four game modes playable which were playable on three of the game’s maps: Firefight, Push, Checkpoint, and Skirmish.
 Some of these modes will be familiar to Insurgency players.

 The three maps are Refinery, Hideout, and Farmhouse.